bvic23/VinceRP/README.md

 // Let's pass through values higher than 5 let y = x.filter { $0 > 5 }

-// When we send 1
+// When we push 1
 x <- 1

 // Value of y will remain the same print(y*) // 10

-// When we send 6
+// When we push 6
 x <- 6

 // Value of y will be 6